Saturday, July 29, 2017

 Towards Rockhampton

-Our plan was to leave home at 10 this morning but a flat battery soon changed that.
-The 4wd had been sluggish in starting for the past week but I thought the drive today would fix that problem.
-Once we had hooked up the van it was just not going to cooperate so a call to the NRMA for a new start battery had us on the road an hour later.
+Our plan was to leave home at 10 this morning, but a flat battery soon changed that.
+The 4wd had been sluggish to start over the past week, but I thought the drive today would solve that issue.
+Once we had hooked up the van, it simply refused to cooperate, so a call to the NRMA for a new start battery got us back on the road an hour later.

-Those who follow our blog will know that whenever we are heading north to Queensland we always break the drive and spend the first evening camped at the Yelgun rest area.
-It's a little over 200 km from home and gets us into the swing of things.
-However when we arrived the usually quiet rest area was overflowing with young people who had taken over the caravan parking area with all manner of vans squashed in like sardines.
-Our only alternative was to share the truck parking area for the evening.
+Those who follow our blog will know that whenever we head north to Queensland, we always break the journey and spend the first evening camping at the Yelgun rest area.
+It's a little over 200 km from home and helps us get into the rhythm of travelling.
+However, when we arrived, the usually quiet rest area was overflowing with young people who had taken over the caravan parking area with all manner of vans squashed in like sardines.
+Our only alternative was to share the truck parking area for the night.

-We found out that Splendour in the Grass held at Byron Bay was on this weekend hence the overcrowding and the more than 30,000 people who attended this festival each day.
+We discovered that Splendour in the Grass, held at Byron Bay, was this weekend, which explains the overcrowding and the more than 30,000 people attending this festival each day.

-Our next three nights were spent at the Big 4 Rivershore Resort on the Sunshine Coast that backs onto the Maroochy River.
-We have a problem with one of our van windows that needs rectifying and we can have it fixed nearby.
-It's a fairly new park with huge grass sites with matting instead of cement pads.
-Sites are $50 per night and you are charged for your electricity usage.
-Our electricity charge for the three days amounted to just $2.80.
-It has a lovely heated pool, restaurant and coffee shop.
-Met some lovely Bushtracker people who were also staying here.
+Our next three nights were spent at the Big 4 Rivershore Resort on the Sunshine Coast, backing onto the Maroochy River.
+We have an issue with one of our van windows that needs repair, and there is a nearby location where it can be fixed.
+It's a relatively new park with large grass sites, featuring matting instead of cement pads.
+Sites cost $50 per night, with separate electricity charges.
+Our electricity bill for the three days was just $2.80.
+The park also has a lovely heated pool, restaurant, and coffee shop.
+We met some charming Bushtracker folk who were also staying here.

-Today's drive of 264 km saw us passing through Gympie with a coffee break in Childers.
-Several kilometres later we joined the Isis Highway for 24 km before taking some minor roads to spend the evening camped behind the Bucca Pub.
-Your $10.00 per night gets you a spot to park on the grass behind the pub.
-The pub burgers for $10 are quite delicious and huge and they have a large selection of beers.
+Today, we drove 264 km, passing through Gympie and stopping for coffee in Childers.
+A few kilometres later, we joined the Isis Highway for 24 km before taking some minor roads to camp behind the Bucca Pub for the night.
+Your $10.00 per night secures a space to park on the grass behind the pub.
+The pub's burgers, priced at $10, are delicious and sizable, and they offer a wide selection of beers.

-Not long after leaving Bucca we soon joined the Bruce Highway at Gin Gin, on our way north.
-Next port of call was Miriam Vale then Calliope and onto Rockhampton.
+Not long after leaving Bucca, we soon joined the Bruce Highway at Gin Gin, on our way north.
+The next port of call was Miriam Vale, followed by Calliope, and then on to Rockhampton.
 We will spend the next two days sightseeing and visiting a friend that Ros went to school with.